 Clarisse TRANCHARD Born in 1966 in Sainte-Adresse.
 Lives and works in Aubervillers.

 The search for "being in the world" is at the heart of his artistic approach.
 Her work explores places of anger and helplessness, and looks at the issues raised by the world around us.

-TTWT is composed of luminous letters taken at the foot of one of Trump's buildings.
+TTWT is made up of illuminated letters taken at the foot of one of Trump's buildings.
 The image of this detail contains in itself the entire tower, the fallacious representation of the liberal system embodied by Trump.
-The irony, the cynicism of this piece evokes the state of the world lies in its presentation: a trap, an inevitable fall, a flagrant instability.
-The photograph is embedded in a rude wooden case, backlit by a neon.
-The set is positioned obliquely and supported by a wooden stick.
+The irony, the cynicism of this play evokes the state of the world lies in its presentation: a trap, an inevitable fall, a flagrant instability.
+The photograph is embedded in a rough wooden box, backlit by neon.
+The whole is positioned obliquely and supported by a wooden rod.